sumanpoluri/DatabaseToCloudsearch/README.md

 * LOG_DIR: Directory to save the log files (For e.g., /tmp/app/logs/, C:\myapps\logs\, etc.)

 ## Notes
 This application simply extracts from a database and uploads to the given AWS Cloudsearch domain.
-It does not provide methods to do deletes or parallel uploads, although it should be easy to change the code to do that.
+It does not provide methods to do deletes or updates, although it should be easy to change the code to do that.

 ## Dependencies
 This application uses the Amazon AWS SDK, AWS Cloudsearch SDK, MySQL Connector and the JSON in Java (org.json) libraries.